-22. Audio, Video or other Technical Problems.
-If the judge presiding over a virtual court proceeding determines at any time that the audio or video connection is so poor as to interfere with the fair administration of justice, the hearing shall be postponed until such time as a better connection can be obtained or the matter can be set for an in-court proceeding.
-However, it shall be the responsibility of a party or counsel for a party to promptly inform the court if there has been a disruption at their end of the communication that substantially interferes with their ability to see or hear what is occurring during the video conference.
-An objection to the quality of an audio conference or a video conference must be made before all parties to the virtual court hearing have rested.
+15. Audio, Video or other Technical Problems.
+If the judge or referee presiding over a virtual court proceeding determines at any time that the audio or video connection is so poor as to interfere with the fair administration of justice, the hearing shall be postponed until such time as a better connection can be obtained or the matter can be set for an in-person court proceeding.
+However, it shall be the responsibility of a party or counsel for a party to promptly inform the court if there has been a disruption at their end of the communication that substantially interferes with his or her ability to see or hear what is occurring during the video conference.
+An objection to the quality of an audio conference or a video conference must be made to the court on the record before the virtual court hearing has concluded.
 Any objection to the quality of the audio conference or video conference made thereafter, will be deemed untimely.

-It is ORDERED that the Clerk of Court shall provide a copy of this Order to the
+It is ORDERED that the Circuit Clerk shall provide the Alabama Administrative Office of Courts with a copy of this Order.